dotnet/roslyn/docs/contributing/Testing for Interactive readiness.md

     - Synthesized symbols like closures, state machines, anonymous types, lambdas, etc. also has to be mapped.
     - Impl: `src\Compilers\CSharp\Portable\Emitter\EditAndContinue\CSharpSymbolMatcher.cs`
     - Tests: `src\Compilers\CSharp\Test\Emit\Emit\EditAndContinue\SymbolMatcherTests.cs`
-6. When a new syntax is introduced that may declare a user local variable or emits long lived synthesized variables
+6. When a new syntax is introduced that may declare a user local variable or emits long lived synthesized variables (ie. state that survives between breakpoints, not just a temp within expression)
     - Validate that the variable slots can be mapped from new to previous compilation
     - This is implemented by `EncVariableSlotAllocator` using syntax offsets stored in PDB (`encLocalSlotMap` and `encLambdaMap` custom debug info).
     - The current mechanism might not be sufficient to support the mapping, in which case raise the issue with the IDE team to design additional PDB info to support the mapping.